NovaProton/2048-Clone/README.md

 - **CSS3**: To style the board, tiles, and interface elements for a polished visual presentation.
 - **JavaScript (with jQuery)**: To handle game mechanics, including the movement and merging of tiles, score updates, and user interactions.

+## Files
+- **Best on Desktop**: For the optimal gaming experience, it is recommended to play this game on a desktop device.

 ## Screenshot
 ![2048 Clone Screenshot](2048CloneDemo.png)